zhangyics/EN_lancoPKU/README.md

 - ### [superAE](https://github.com/lancopku/superAE)

-  Code for “Autoencoder as Assistant Supervisor: Improving Text Representation for Chinese Social Media Text Summarization”[[pdf]](https://arxiv.org/pdf/1805.04869.pdf).
+  Code for “[Autoencoder as Assistant Supervisor: Improving Text Representation for Chinese Social Media Text Summarization](https://arxiv.org/pdf/1805.04869.pdf)”.
 This work regards a summary autoencoder as an assistant supervisor of Seq2Seq to get more informative representation of source content.
 Experimental results show that the model achieves the state-of-the-art performances on the benchmark dataset.

 ## Text Generation

 - ### [Unpaired-Sentiment-Translation](https://github.com/lancopku/Unpaired-Sentiment-Translation)

-  Code for “Unpaired Sentiment-to-Sentiment Translation: A Cycled Reinforcement Learning Approach" [[pdf]](https://arxiv.org/pdf/1805.05181.pdf).
+  Code for “[Unpaired Sentiment-to-Sentiment Translation: A Cycled Reinforcement Learning Approach](https://arxiv.org/pdf/1805.05181.pdf".
 This work proposes a cycled reinforcement learning method to realize sentiment-to-sentiment translation.
 The proposed method does not rely on parallel data and significantly outperforms the state-of-the-art systems in terms of the content preservation.

 - ### [DPGAN](https://github.com/lancopku/DPGAN)

-  Code for “DP-GAN: Diversity-Promoting Generative Adversarial Network for Generating Informative and Diversified Text” [[pdf]](https://arxiv.org/pdf/1802.01345.pdf).
+  Code for “[DP-GAN: Diversity-Promoting Generative Adversarial Network for Generating Informative and Diversified Text](https://arxiv.org/pdf/1802.01345.pdf)”.
 This work novelly introduces a language-model based discriminator in Generative Adversarial Network.
 The proposed model can generate substantially more diverse and informative text than existing baseline methods.

 ## Dependency Parsing

 - ### [nndep](https://github.com/lancopku/nndep)

-  Code for “Hybrid Oracle: Making Use of Ambiguity in Transition-based Chinese Dependency Parsing”[[pdf]](https://arxiv.org/pdf/1711.10163.pdf).
+  Code for “[Hybrid Oracle: Making Use of Ambiguity in Transition-based Chinese Dependency Parsing](https://arxiv.org/pdf/1711.10163.pdf)”.
 This work uses all the correct transitions for a parsing state to provide better supervisory signal in loss function.
 The new parsers outperform the parsers using the traditional oracle in Chinese dependency parsing and can be used to generate different transition sequences for a sentence.

 ## Sequence Labeling